brillout/wildcard-api/docs/readme.template.md

 const Todo = require('./path/to/your/data/model/Todo');

 endpoints.createTodoItem = async function(text) {
-  const user = await getLoggedUser(this.headers); // We explain `this.headers` later.
+  const user = await getLoggedUser(this.headers); // We talk about `this` later.

+  if( !user ) {
-  // Abort if the user is not logged in.
-We explain how to do permissions later. if( !user ) return;
+    // The user is not logged-in.
+    // We abort.
+    // (This is basically how you define permissions with Wildcard
+    // which we will talk more about later.) return;
+  }

   // With an ORM/ODM:
   const newTodo = new Todo({text, authorId: user.id});